 Msgr.
-Irwin is the author of sixteen books on liturgy and sacraments, including Liturgy, Prayer and Spirituality (Paulist, 1984), Liturgical Theology: A Primer (Liturgical Press, 1990), Context and Text: Method in Liturgical Theology (Liturgical Press, 1994), the three volume commentary on the liturgical seasons entitled, Advent-Christmas, Lent and Easter: A Guide to Eucharist and Hours (Pueblo/Liturgical Press,1985-91), and Responses to 101 Questions on the Mass (Paulist, 1999, revised 2012).
-In addition, the Georgetown University Press has published Preserving the Creation: Environmental Theology and Ethics, which Msgr.
-Irwin has co-edited with Dr. Edmund Pellegrino containing an essay by Msgr.
-Irwin on the sacramentality of creation and the role of creation in liturgy and sacraments.
-His most recent books have been published by Paulist Press.
-They include Models of the Eucharist (2005), a revised edition of 101 Questions and Answers on the Mass (2012), Serving the Body of Christ, The Magisterium on Eucharist and Ordained Priesthood (2013) and What We Have Done, What We Have Failed To Do Assessing the Liturgical Reforms of Vatican II (2014).
+Irwin is the author of seventeen books on liturgy and sacraments, including Liturgy, Prayer and Spirituality (Paulist, 1984), the three volume commentary on the liturgical seasons entitled, Advent-Christmas, Lent and Easter: A Guide to Eucharist and Hours (Pueblo/Liturgical Press,1985-1991), Liturgical Theology: A Primer (Liturgical Press, 1990), Context and Text: Method in Liturgical Theology (Liturgical Press, 1994), and a work co-edited with Dr. Edmund Pellgrino entitled Preserving the Creation: Environmental Theology and Ethics with Dr. Edmund Pellegrino (Georgetown Univ.
+Press, 1994), which last publication contains Msgr.
+Irwin’s own contribution on the sacramentality of creation and the role of creation in liturgy and sacraments.
+Msgr.
+Irwin’s most recent books have been published by Paulist Press and include Models of the Eucharist (2005), the 2012 revision of 101 Questions on the Mass (orig.
+1999), Serving the Body of Christ: The Magisterium on Eucharist and Ordained Priesthood (2013), What We Have Done, What We Have Failed To Do: Assessing the Liturgical Reforms of Vatican II (2014, awarded second place by the Catholic Press Association), and the (text)book Sacraments: History and Theology (2016).

-He is the author of the major article on “Sacramental Theology” for the revised edition of the New Catholic Encyclopedia, on "Sacrament" for the New Dictionary of Theology, on "Liturgical Theology" for the New Dictionary of Sacramental Worship, and on "Liturgy" for the New Dictionary of Catholic Spirituality.
-His contributions to the New Catholic Encyclopedia, Supplement, Vol. 18, include the articles on "Sacramental Theology" and "Eucharistic Theology."
-He is the author of over fifty articles and sixty reviews in such journals as Worship, The Thomist, Pastoral Music, Eglise et théologie, La Maison Dieu, American Benedictine Review, Theological Studies, Louvain Studies, Liturgical Ministry, The Jurist, New Theology Review, Studia Liturgica, American Catholic Historical Review, and La Maison Dieu.
+Among his over seventy articles, Msgr.
+Irwin is the author of the major articles on “Sacramental Theology” for the revised edition of the New Catholic Encyclopedia, on "Sacrament" for the New Dictionary of Theology, on "Liturgical Theology" for the New Dictionary of Sacramental Worship, and on "Liturgy" for the New Dictionary of Catholic Spirituality; his contributions to the New Catholic Encyclopedia, Supplement, Vol. 18, include the articles on "Sacramental Theology" and "Eucharistic Theology."
+He is also the author of approximately ninety reviews in such journals as Worship, The Thomist, Pastoral Music, Eglise et théologie, La Maison Dieu, American Benedictine Review, Theological Studies, Louvain Studies, Liturgical Ministry, The Jurist, New Theology Review, Studia Liturgica, American Catholic Historical Review, and La Maison Dieu.
+In 2014, he was named Associate Editor of Ecclesia Orans.

 Areas of Expertise